Parallels (band): Metropolis (2017)

 Collaboration with Futurecop!
-(2018-2019)
+(2018–2019)

 Dodson collaborated with Manchester-based synthwave group Futurecop! on their single "Edge Of The Universe", released by American label New RetroWave on November 23, 2018.
 "Edge Of The Universe" was described by Vehlinggo as "huge, its potential infinite, and your connection with the song assured."
 The single was highlighted by Iron Skullet as one of the top 25 "Best Popwave of 2018".
-Its accompanying video, directed by Anise Mariko made #4 on New RetroWave's "Top Ten Music Videos of 2018" list.
+Its accompanying video, directed by Anise Mariko made No. 4 on NewRetroWave's "Top Ten Music Videos of 2018" list.

 Futurecop! and Parallels released their second collaborative single "We Belong" on January 23, 2019.
 The song was featured on Spotify Canada's New Music Friday playlist.
-UK music blog Analogue Trash described Dodson’s performance as "polished to perfection, highlighting her similarities to peak Madonna at her feisty feminist best or Robyn’s sweet but assertive pop perfection.
+UK music blog Analogue Trash described Dodson's performance as "polished to perfection, highlighting her similarities to peak Madonna at her feisty feminist best or Robyn’s sweet but assertive pop perfection.
 But there’s no voice quite like Dodson’s."

 "We Belong" was followed by a third single featuring Parallels, titled "This Moment Forever" released by German imprint, Kiez Beats.
 Futurecop!'s full album Voltrana, featuring four songs co-written by Dodson, was released by New RetroWave on March 22, 2019.

 Proximity Soundtrack (2020)

 Dodson and her collaborator Oliver Blair (p.k.a Radio Wolf) co-wrote and produced 7-original songs comprising the soundtrack to indie sci-fi film Proximity.
 The film was directed by Emmy Award-winning VFX artist Eric Demeusy whose credits include Stranger Things, Game Of Thrones and Tron: Legacy.
 The soundtrack was released through four-time Grammy nominated label Lakeshore Records (the independent music division of Lakeshore Entertainment).
-Lead single "Let Me In" was premiered on Under The Radar (magazine) on August 18, 2020.
+Lead single "Let Me In" was premiered on Under the Radar on August 18, 2020.

+SUPERSYMMETRY (2021)

+SUPERSYMMETRY is the fifth Parallels studio album, written, produced and mixed by front-woman Holly Dodson.
+It was released on August 27, 2021 on Toronto-based imprint Marigold Records.
+The Electricity Club described the album as, "conjuring classic pop sentiments of neon nights, fading into color on Polaroid film”.
+The photo of Dodson featured on the album cover was shot by Brad A. Kinnan.

+He Had a Good Time (Futurecop! & Parallels Remix) (2021)

+Parallels and Futurecop! remixed the track, "He Had a Good Time," composed by Cliff Martinez for Drive (2011 film).
+The remix features original lyrics and vocals by Holly Dodson.
+It was released as part of the remix compilation Overdrive on Lakeshore Records November 19, 2021.

+Factory Sessions EP (2023)

+Factory Sessions is a live, visual EP recorded in Los Angeles, California, and released on May 5, 2023.
+The EP includes tracks from Parallels' back catalogue, as well as a cover of "Dreaming" by Blondie (band).
+The music videos were directed by Brad A. Kinnan and feature Holly Dodson performing alongside a live band on a soundstage.
+Vehlinggo reviewed it as, "Factory Sessions finds Parallels leaning into the essence of a synth-infused rock/new wave act rather than an electronic-forward Synthwave project.
+The result is stunning."